When is the best time to visit Germany?

 So, when is the best time of the year to visit Germany?

-To sum up: If you like warm temperatures and long days, plan your ancestry trip to Germany in late spring or summer.
-If you like snow, cold days and the traditional Christmas markets in Germany, come in winter.
-And to enjoy the more relaxed pace in the low season, choose a travel month from January to May or from September to November for your Germany vacation.
+And to enjoy the more relaxed pace in the low season, choose a “shoulder season” travel month from January to May or from September to November for your Germany ancestral adventure.

 Me on a sunny October day in Nuremberg, southern Germany